Logo of the The Poor Swiss

 As we saw, offers from banks are not that great.
 Fortunately, recently, many independent providers have started in this market.
 And they are offering much better conditions than banks.

-We have seen that banks have high fees, sub-par diversification, and not aggressive enough portfolios.
+We have observed that banks have high fees, sub-par diversification, and not aggressive enough portfolios.
 Independent providers are fixing all these issues.
 So, to find the best third pillar, we need to look at these independent providers.
 Note that they are not all good.
 There are also some bad options.

 There is no disadvantage to having your money in a third pillar from these companies instead of at a bank.
 They only have advantages.